 HB897 also introduced Maryland Economic Development Corporation (MEDCO) into the Laurel Park project.
 The Bill requires a report on the feasibility and a cost/benefit analysis of a nonprofit/governmental purchase and operation of the Laurel Park property.

-Presently, the MSA is awaiting the formation of the Maryland Thoroughbred Racetrack Operating Authority to provide further direction on the redevelopment of the racing facilities.
+Presently, the MSA is awaiting the reaction to the Maryland Thoroughbred Racetrack Operating Authority report due on December 1, 2023 to provide further direction on the redevelopment of the racing facilities.
 Upon execution of the necessary agreements, MSA anticipates 18 months of design work before construction initiates.

 Racing and Community Development Act of 2020: